 In addition to the connection via Bluetooth, there is also Wireless loudspeakers, which, however, mostly work with their own radio transmission.
 The advantage of these speakers is that they often have a longer range than BT transmission could allow.
-The disadvantage, however, is that with a "base station" you usually have to feed the music via cable, which in turn is a bit cumbersome and takes away the freedom that you actually want with the "radio technology".
+The disadvantage, however, is that you usually have to feed the music into a “base station” via cable, which is a bit cumbersome and takes away the freedom that “radio technology” actually gives you.

 The Olixar musical stone has approximately the dimensions 18 x 5 x 6,5 cm.
 The weight of a good 430 grams is largely due to the 1200 mAh battery, which allows a good 8 hours of music playback and can be recharged in just under 3 hours.
 As with most mobile speaker systems, the BoomBrick also has a 3,5 mm jack input to connect an MP3 player or other audio playback device via cable.
 This cable is included with the BoomBrick, just like the [Micro-USB charging cable-> USB charging cable].

 The pairing works quite quickly.
-After switching on the BoomBrick, it went straight into pairing mode.
+After turning on the BoomBrick, it immediately went into pairing mode.
 I then found the device called "OlixarBoom" on my iPhone under "Settings" -> "Bluetooth" and paired the iPhone with it.
-If you now start the music playback on the iPhone, the audio signal is transmitted directly to the BoomBrick.
+If you now start playing music on the iPhone, the audio signal is transmitted directly to the BoomBrick.

-On the top of the device you will find some control elements that enable, for example, "song forwards" and "song back", as well as a volume control.
+On the top of the device you will find some controls that allow, for example, "song forward" and "song back", as well as a volume control.
 The volume setting is separate from that of the iPhone.
-This means that the buttons do not send a signal to the iPhone to get louder or quieter, but the amplifier in the BoomBrick itself is switched louder and quieter.
-The iPhone can also be used to influence the volume.
+This means that the buttons do not send a signal to the iPhone to increase or decrease volume, but the amplifier in the BoomBrick itself is switched up and down.
+You can also influence the volume via the iPhone.